White South Africans: Politics

+The majority of White South Africans vote for the Liberal Democratic Alliance (DA) and a smaller minority vote for the more conservative Freedom Front Plus (FF+).

+Former South African President Jacob Zuma commented in 2009 on Afrikaners being "the only white tribe in a black continent or outside of Europe which is truly African", and said that "of all the white groups that are in South Africa, it is only the Afrikaners that are truly South Africans in the true sense of the word."
+These remarks have led to the Centre for Constitutional Rights (CCR) laying a complaint with the Human Rights Commission against Zuma.
+According to the CCR's spokesman, Zuma's remarks constituted "unfair discrimination against non-Afrikaans-speaking, white South Africans....."

+In 2015, a complaint was investigated for hate speech against Jacob Zuma who said "You must remember that a man called Jan van Riebeeck arrived here on 6 April 1652, and that was the start of the trouble in this country."

+Former South African President Thabo Mbeki stated in one of his speeches to the nation that: "South Africa belongs to everyone who lives in it.
+Black and White."

+Prior to 1994, a white minority held complete political power under a system of racial segregation called apartheid.
+During apartheid era, immigrants from Taiwan, South Korea, and Japan were considered honorary whites in the country, as the government had maintained diplomatic relations with these countries.
+These were granted the same privileges as white people, at least for purposes of residence.
+Some African Americans such as Max Yergan were granted an "honorary white" status as well.

 Discrimination

 Democratic Alliance MP Gwen Ngwenya states that racism aimed at white people in South Africa is often overlooked compared to racism aimed at black people, noting that racism aimed at white people elicits little reaction from the populace.

-In 2001, former South African president Nelson Mandela criticized the growing racial intolerance of black South Africans in their attitudes toward South Africans of other racial groups.
+In 2001, former South African president Nelson Mandela criticised the growing racial intolerance of black South Africans in their attitudes toward South Africans of other racial groups.

 After a black person was allegedly killed by two white people, businesses and properties owned by white people and other minorities in Coligny were targeted for destruction by members of the black community.

 According to Sharlene Swartz, a research specialist of the Human Sciences Research Council (HSRC), discourses expressing violent resentment towards white populations in South Africa are widespread, citing as an example student protests during which the inscription "Fuck White People" appeared on t-shirts and walls.

-Health

-6% of white South Africans have HIV.